I studied Java once with a book, but I didn't know much about it, so I looked for a different way to study and listened to the lecture.

 Special points unique to Yalco's Java course ✨

-Yalco has been a source of strength for students and job seekers with videos that explain coding knowledge easily!
-Through witty analogies and simple examples, he helps you clearly understand various concepts that once felt complex.
+Yalco has been a source of strength for students and job seekers through videos that explain coding knowledge easily!
+Through witty analogies and simple examples, he provides a clear understanding of various concepts that once felt complex.

 Too-Much-Explainer's Detailed Lecture 🎙️

-We delve deep into not only Java syntax and basic usage but also how each feature operates, how the respective classes and libraries are designed, and how they each impact internal performance.
+We delve deeply not only into Java syntax and basic usage but also into how each feature operates, how the relevant classes and libraries are designed, and how they each impact internal performance.

 Efficient and in-depth learning through debugging 🐞

-Instead of simply printing values to the console, we will learn efficiently and deeply by making full use of IntelliJ IDEA's debugging features to intuitively verify the values used in examples and examine the internal details of instances.
+Instead of simply printing values to the console, you will learn efficiently and deeply by making full use of IntelliJ IDEA's debugging features to intuitively verify values used in examples and examine the internal details of instances.

 Convenient practice via Notion pages 🖥️